naninovel/docs/docs/en/guide/characters.md

 The content of the curly braces is actually treated as a full-fledged [script expression](/guide/script-expressions), allowing complex scenarios for evaluating the display name.
 For example, you may want to keep a pre-defined localizable display name for a character until some point and then let the player pick a custom name.

-Let's say the character in question has "Char1" ID, pre-defined name is stored as `T_PredefinedName` [managed text record](/guide/managed-text#script-text), the value entered by the player will be stored as `name` [custom variable](/guide/custom-variables) and `nameSet` variable will be set to `true` when the player has set the name.
+Let's say the character in question has "Char1" ID, pre-defined name is stored as `T_PredefinedName` [managed text record](/guide/managed-text#script-text), the value entered by the player will be stored as `name` [scenario variable](/guide/variables) and `nameSet` variable will be set to `true` when the player has set the name.
 Assign the following expression to the `Display Name` property: `{ nameSet ? name : T_PredefinedName }`.

 ![](https://i.gyazo.com/b4bed71310ae8d0f80aff11d910d6e5b.png)